less/less.js/README.md

         line-width: 6;
         }

-Attachments are optional: if you don't define them, carto.js does overriding of styles just like Cascadenik.
+Attachments are optional: if you don't define them, CartoCSS does overriding of styles just like Cascadenik.

 This brings us to another _incompatibility_: `line-inline` and `line-outline` have been removed from the language, because attachments are capable of the same trick.